thomascjw30/ML-Engineer-Capstone-Project/README.md

 AutoML is a feature built in Microsoft Azure ML studio, it an automated process/feature where it reads in the dataset, run multiple iterations with various algorithms.
 After a number of runs, it will produce the best model depending on the criteria being measured (it can be accuracy, recall, precision, AUC, MAE, MSE, etc.).
 <br>
 For my dataset, I have selected Accuracy as the main criteria for determining the best model (as it is a binary classification model). <br>
 Additionally, I set timeout to 30 minutes and max_concurrent_iterations to 10 (since I did not want to wait too long and it is a trial account with no additional cost on my end).
+Lastly, I selected the usual 'STANDARD_D2_V2' cluster as this is not a complicated, deep learning training so the standard D2 should suffice.
 <br>
 The Y-Variable is 'Churn' - as I am predicting whether an account will likely churn or not.